Thai protesters inspired by Hong Kong tactics in fight against the government

-“With guidance like this, it made it easier for me to prepare, and just pack everything I need in one backpack,” she said, providing only her first name for fear of arrest.
+“With guidance like this, it made it easier for me to prepare and just pack everything I need in one backpack,” she said, providing only her first name for fear of arrest.
 “We have learned from our previous experiences.”

-Young, digitally-savvy Thai protesters like Lalisa are at the forefront of this swelling anti-government movement that has broken the mold in Thailand — both by shattering the long-held taboo against criticizing the powerful monarchy, and by revolutionizing mass protests and dissent in the country.
+Young, digitally savvy Thai protesters like Lalisa are at the forefront of a swelling anti-government movement that has broken the mold in Thailand — both by shattering the long-held taboo against criticizing the powerful monarchy, and by revolutionizing mass protests and dissent in the country.

-Shedding the old strategy of occupying streets which left them an easy target for police, demonstrators today have borrowed from their Hong Kong counterparts, subscribing to the “be water” strategy of fluid gatherings.
+Shedding the old strategy of occupying streets, which made them an easy target for police, demonstrators today have borrowed from their Hong Kong counterparts, subscribing to the “be water” strategy of fluid gatherings.

-“This is the first time in Thai history that protesters are unpredictable, leaderless, and moving like water,” said Tattep Ruangprapaikitseree, secretary general of Free Youth Group which organized the first anti-government protests.
-“Since the beginning, our group has wanted to be like the protesters in Hong Kong, they are the model for such a movement.”
+“This is the first time in Thai history that protesters are unpredictable, leaderless and moving like water,” said Tattep Ruangprapaikitseree, secretary general of Free Youth Group, which organized the first anti-government protests.
+“Since the beginning, our group has wanted to be like the protesters in Hong Kong.
+They are the model for such a movement.”

 The result so far has been harder for police to control, even in the context of Thailand’s long history of crackdowns on political movements.
-In recent days, police officers have privately admitted to being on the back foot, unable to arrest demonstrators en masse or prepare with their crowd control weapons ahead of time.
+In recent days, police officers have privately admitted to being outmaneuvered, unable to arrest demonstrators en masse or prepare with their crowd-control weapons ahead of time.

-Police have “never experienced this before,” said a 21-year-old officer deployed to Bangkok, speaking on a condition of anonymity over the sensitivity of the protests.
+Police have “never experienced this before,” said a 21-year-old officer deployed to Bangkok, speaking on the condition of anonymity because of the sensitivity of the protests.
 “The protesters disappear even before we arrive; we cannot tackle the protests by using our old methods.”

 Be Water